The Exact Rep Ranges, Exercises To Use (And Avoid), And The Science Behind Lean Legs — Not Bulky Ones

 Adjust Your Rep Ranges Strategically

-For lower-body exercises, you want to minimize growth
+For lower-body exercises where you want to minimise growth:

-• You can safely use 8-12 reps to build these muscles (they create shape without making legs look bulky)
+- Use 8–12 reps to build shape (these muscles create shape without making legs look bulky)

 Control Your Training Volume

-Compare this to a typical muscle-building leg program that might include 15-20+ sets of quad work weekly.
+Compare this to a typical muscle-building leg programme that might include 15–20+ sets of quad work weekly.
 See the difference?

 Incorporate Bodyweight Exercises And Pilates Principles